This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Chrysanthemum Festival (Chrysanthemum Festival): September 9th

-7. Jinjitsu Festival (Seven Herbs Festival): A spring event to pray for good health.
+7. Jinjitsu Festival (Seven Herbs Festival): A spring event to pray for good health

-The "seven herbs of spring" used in nanakusa-gayu are parsley, shepherd's purse, gogyo, chickweed, ambrosia, turnip, and Japanese radish.
+The "seven herbs of spring" used in nanakusa-gayu are parsley, shepherd's purse, gogyo, chickweed, henbit, turnip, and Japanese radish.
 These are wild herbs that sprout in the cold of winter, and have long been believed to have medicinal properties.

-Please click below to see.
+Please click below to view.

 Events Hinamatsuri